Giuscar/Flask-and-Docker-experiments/README.md

 # HomeWork
 How to launch the application:
-- sudo docker build --tag flask-demo .
-- sudo docker run -p 5000:5000 flask-demo
+- sudo docker-compose up -d